-New students wishing to apply for this course are asked to attend a one-on-one placement worskhop with Filmbites’ Head of Acting.
+New students wishing to apply for this course are asked to attend a one-on-one placement workshop with Filmbites’ Head Acting Coach.

 LEVEL 1 (Scenes from a Movie)